 - There is a clear link between vitiligo and low stomach acid.
 Many patients benefit by supplementing with hydrochloric acid plus pepsin before meals.
 Low hydrochloric acid results in low B12 levels.
 Low stomach acid can be caused by Adrenal Fatigue.

 - Fish oil supplementation of 2000-4000mg a day can reduce inflammation and nourish the skin.
+A great EPA-DHA fish oil supplement from small fish can be found in the Live to 110 Store.

 - Results from a clinical trial indicate that the herb, ginkgo biloba, may restore skin color and stop vitiligo from worsening.
 In the ginkgo biloba trial, 10 patients given ginkgo biloba had noticeable or complete return of skin color.
 Two patients taking the placebo (contains no active ingredient) also had noticeable or complete return of skin color.